Voxer/zag/web/client/js/ui/view/README.md

 + '</div>' )
 ```

 Attach events.
-When an element matching `.dialog-close` within
+For example, when an element matching `.dialog-close` within
-`this.el` is clicked, `this.destroy` will be called.
+`this.el` is clicked, `this.onClick` will be called with the event.

 ```javascript
 .on(